Test Strip Subscription Guide

 - If you are a fan of a meter outside of the Accu-Chek® Guide platform, this program only supports Accu-Chek® Guide strips.

 DiaThrive is another affordable subscription service.
 Believing that people with diabetes should be able to check their blood sugar as often as they want, Diathrive helps people with diabetes use their numbers to understand what affects their blood sugar and make informed decisions to optimize their own health.
 They also work directly with their manufacturers to cut out the middle-men that add layers of unnecessary costs to testing supplies.
-The first shipment comes with meter, case, lancing device, 100 lancets, a 3-month supply of test strips (based on chosen testing frequency), and control solution.
+The first shipment comes with meter, case, lancing device, 100 lancets, a three-month supply of test strips (based on chosen testing frequency) and control solution.
 Diathrive plans start as low as $8 per month.
-For example, if someone checks blood sugar once per day and creates a subscription for 100 strips to be delivered every 3 months, we bill $24 at each quarterly shipment; $8/month equivalent.
+For example, if someone checks blood sugar once per day and creates a subscription for 100 strips to be delivered every three months, we bill $24 at each quarterly shipment; $8/month equivalent.